 Inside The Pack

 Alright, let’s open this baby up.
-The front top compartment is super quick and easy to access— It is a great spot for small items anything you want to grab quickly— Like Hanky, face mask, and hand sanitiser.
+The front top compartment is super quick and easy to access— It is a great spot for small items anything you want to grab quickly— Like Hanky, face mask, and hand sanitizer.

 Behind it is a much larger compartment that opens up in a horseshoe style.
 The compartment goes all the way to the bottom of the backpack, creating a large, cavernous space you can fill with a good amount of stuff or gears.